 Nanomaterials that fulfill the criteria for classification as hazardous under Regulation 1272/2008 on classification, labelling and packaging (CLP) of substances and mixtures must be classified and labelled.
 This applies to nanomaterials as substances in their own right, or nanomaterials as special forms of the substance.
 Many of the related provisions, including safety data sheets and classification and labelling apply already today, independently of the tonnage in which the substances are manufactured or imported.
 Substances, including nanomaterials, meeting the classification criteria as hazardous should have been notified to ECHA by 3 January 2011.
 Any further update to the classification must also be notified without undue delay.
+It is perfectly possible that the classification is applied only to specific form(s) including nanoforms of the substance.
 Based on the information received under REACH registrations and CLP notifications, ECHA published a classification and labelling inventory.

 Applicability of provisions of UNECE Globally Harmonized System of Classification and Labelling of Chemicals (GHS) for nanomaterials is being assessed in the biennium 2015-2016 by the subcommittee of experts (see Program of Work).
 As appropriate, the outcomes will be reflected under CLP.